Wondering why you’re getting cramps during menopause?

 Why do menstrual cramps happen in the first place?

-As anyone who experiences them can tell you, menstrual cramps are not a lot of fun.
+As anyone who experiences them can tell you, menstrual cramps are not fun, at all.

 Still, while you’re curled up with a hot water bottle and your favorite box set, your body is doing incredible things.